 This also comes with a name change: it’s now Jira Align.

 According to Atlassian, it will “help large organizations scale the benefits of agile teamwork more widely across their companies”.
 And it should help enterprise businesses to better coordinate teams and initiatives.

 5. The new and improved Jira Ops

 Atlassian acquired OpsGenie for no less than $295 million.

 Built upon this new technology, they developed a brand new product: Jira Ops.

-According to Atlassian, Jira Ops will help enterprises fix technical issues faster, taking the role of a sort of “incident command room”.
+Jira Ops will help enterprises fix technical issues faster, taking the role of a sort of “incident command room”.

 Teams will be able to connect the tool with other alerting platforms.
 This will automatically create the incident dashboard whenever crucial bugs or problems are detected.

 Opsgenie is now integrated with the Atlassian product line.
 Connection to the Atlassian identity system means that user accounts are portable and synchronizable across Atlassian products.

 Meanwhile, a new user interface makes Opsgenie a visual fit for Atlassian.
 As well as making it simpler and easier to navigate.